5.1. What is Theory?

 Brian Fedorek

 A theory is an explanation to make sense of our observations about the world.
 We test hypotheses and create theories that help us understand and explain the phenomena.
 According to Paternoster and Bachman (2001), theories should attempt to portray the world accurately and must “fit the facts.”[1]
 Criminological theories focus on explaining the causes of crime.
-They explain why some people commit a crime, identify risk factors for committing a crime, and can focus on how and why certain laws are created and enforced.
+They explain why some people commit a crime, identify risk factors for committing a crime, and focus on how and why certain laws are created and enforced.
 Sutherland (1934) has referred to criminology as the scientific study of breaking the law, making the law, and society’s reaction to those who break the law.
 [2] Besides making sense of our observations, theories also strive to make predictions.
 If we understand why crime is happening, we can formulate policies or programs to minimize it.

 The building blocks of any theory are concepts.
 Crime, delinquency, and deviance are all concepts that need to be defined.
 We seek to explain these concepts with other concepts.
 For example, some theories may link crime with self-control.
 Self-control is another concept that needs to be defined.
 Once we define “crime” and “self-control”, we need to measure them.
 Operationalization is the process of determining how we will measure concepts, which are called variables.
-We could measure self-control in a number of different ways.
+We could measure self-control in several different ways.
 For example, we could test a person’s ability to resist temptation (The Marshmallow Test).
 Once we test the relationship between two variables, we also need to make sure another variable is not affecting the results.
 Spuriousness is when a third variable is causing the other two.
 We know that ice cream sales and murder rates are positively correlated; when one goes up the other goes up.
 At first glance, someone may claim that ice cream is causing people to kill.
 However, what do you think might be a better explanation?
 Can you think of a third variable that might cause ice cream sales and murder rates to increase?

 When we try to explain why crime occurs, we can look at it from many different perspectives.
 We can create macro-level explanations and micro-level explanations.
 Macro-level explanations focus on group rate differences.
 For example, why do some countries have more (or less) violent crime than others?
-Why do young people commit more crime than older people?
-Why do males commit more crime than females?
+Why do young people commit more crimes than older people?
+Why do males commit more crimes than females?
 Micro-level explanations center on differences among individuals.
 Macro-level explanations focus on societal structures while micro-level explanations focus on processual differences.

 It’s “Just” a Theory Exercise

-Many laypeople will give their opinions on the relationship between phenomenon based on their hunches or observations; these are not theories.
+Many laypeople will give their opinions on the relationship between phenomena based on their hunches or observations; these are not theories.
 A theory explains and interprets the facts.
 A proper scientific theory must be falsifiable.
 Criminologists who create theories test their hypotheses.
 Many times the theorist will modify his or her theory based on the research.
-Upon more investigation, those theories that have yet to be falsified become accepted as a valid description between the phenomenon.
+Upon more investigation, those theories that have yet to be falsified become accepted as a valid description of the phenomenon.

 Darwin’s theory of evolution has yet to be falsified.
 There are numerous unanswered questions, but as time goes by, scientists are discovering more and more evidence to support the theory.